CIIT College of Arts and Technology

-CIIT Philippines - College of Arts and Technology (formerly Cosmopoint International Institute of Technology) is a private, non-sectarian college, and digital arts school in the Philippines that offers specialized and industry-based learning in the fields of web design, multimedia arts, computer graphics, 3D animation, mobile app development, game development, software engineering, and information technology.
+CIIT Philippines – College of Arts and Technology (formerly Cosmopoint International Institute of Technology) is a private, non-sectarian institution in Quezon City, Philippines.
+The college provides programs in digital arts, information technology, and related fields, including web design, multimedia arts, computer graphics, 3D animation, mobile app development, game development, and software engineering.

-It is located in Quezon City, Philippines.
-Sherwin O is the president and founder Niel Dagondon is the chairman of the board.
+The institution operates two campuses: the Senior High School Campus at Ignacia Place and the Interweave Campus on Kamuning Road, which houses college programs.

 History

 CIIT Philippines - College of Arts and Technology was established in 2007 as Cosmopoint International Institute of Technology by Niel Dagondon.
-He is the founder and chief executive officer of Anino Games, a pioneer third-party game developer in the Philippines, and the director of Game Developers Association of the Philippines (GDAP).

-Founded in 2007 in response to the outsourcing boom and the shortage of qualified Filipino IT and multimedia professionals, Anino Games partnered with technological organizations to establish an ideal school that will meet the practical demands of the Philippine workforce.
-CIIT stresses practical knowledge and applications as much as theories to students.
+He established the school after that he found out that there is a shortage of skilled game developers after he established Anino Games in 2001.

 In 2008, CIIT introduced itself as a technical-vocational school offering two-year diploma courses and specialist programs to students in digital arts and IT.
 Its first diploma programs include Computer Graphic Design, Multimedia Application, Software Engineering, Network Design, and E-business.
 Three years later, 3D Animation and Game Development were added to its list of course offerings.

 CIIT is a previous member of the Cosmopoint Education Group from Kuala Lumpur, Malaysia and a partner of Kuala Lumpur Metropolitan University (KLMU).
-Through these tie-ups, students were given the option to proceed with their diploma courses, continue their studies in KLMU, and earn an International bachelor's degree in Malaysia.
+Through these connections, students were given the option to proceed with their diploma courses, continue their studies in KLMU, and earn an international bachelor's degree in Malaysia.